AdhamMahmoud1/Student_affairs_Website/README.md

 # Student Affairs Website

-The Student Affairs website provides information and resources for students at our university.
+The Student Affairs website helps set of admins to manage the information and resources of students.

 ## Table of Contents
 - [Prerequisites](#prerequisites)